Whiskey is made from gluten-containing grains. Distillation removes gluten in theory, but reactions are documented.

 - Irish cream liqueurs

-If you want to eliminate all doubt, choose whiskeys made from non-gluten grains:
+If you want a celiac-safe whiskey, choose ones made from non-gluten grains:

 Queen Jennie Whiskey